Perforation vs Die Cutting: Key Differences, Uses and OEM Process Tips

-Perforation and die cutting are both cutting processes, but they are not the same.
-Die cutting cuts a material into a specific shape, while perforation creates a line of small cuts, holes, or weak points so the material can be torn, folded, vented, or separated later.
+Perforation and die cutting are both material converting processes, but they are used for different purposes.
+Die cutting creates a finished shape, while perforation creates small cuts, holes or weakened lines so the material can tear, fold, vent or separate later.

 What Is Die Cutting?